KML Time Functions

 Introduction

-To allow temporal mapping, all feature written to the KML format can be assigned a number of time-related attributes.
-In this example, the KMLTimeSetter is used to relate features to a single timestamp (i.e. this feature relates to time X).
+To allow temporal mapping, all features written to the KML format can be assigned a number of time-related attributes.
+In this example, the KMLTimeSetter is used to associate features with a single timestamp (i.e., this feature corresponds to time X).
 It shows how to animate the movement of a vehicle along a path.

 Any feature (point or line) in KML can have time data associated with it.
 KML data has two time elements: